wgroeneveld/go-jamming/README.md

 **Does this thing take updates into account**?

 Yes and no. It checks the `<pubDate/>` `<item/>` RSS tag by default.
 I decided against porting the more complicated `<timestamp/>` HTML check as it would only spam possible receivers.
 So if you consider your article to be updated, you should also update the publication date!

+**Do I have to provide a ?since= parameter each time**?

+No. The server will automatically store the latest push, and if it's called again, it will not send out anything if nothing more recent was found in your RSS feed based on the last since timestamp.
+Providing the parameter merely lets you override the behavior.

 ### 2. Pingbacks